brandon-rhodes/sphinx-tutorial/handout/writing-api.rst

    :members: is_equilateral, is_isosceles, ...

+Note that you can also say ``:exclude-members:`` followed by the names of methods to leave out.

 At that point your API chapter will begin to strongly resemble the printed one!
 Here are further bonus goals in case you finish early: